jamesadarich/web-app-seed/README.md

 To run the solution in production mode run `npm start`.

+If you want to share your dev work with others then run `npm run prototype`.

 This will build the solution optimally with minification and bundling.